microsoft/WhatTheHack/072-DataScienceInFabric/Coach/Solution-06.md

  ![picture alt](../Images/postman-header.png)
  ![picture alt](../Images/postman-body.png)

-### Coache's guidance
+### Coaches' guidance

 - **This challenge should be treated as optional**.
-This challenge goes beyond the scope of Microsoft Fabric to illustrate the next step to operationalizing an ML model trained in Fabric beyond analytics/reporting.
+This challenge goes beyond the scope of Microsoft Fabric to illustrate the next step to rendering an ML model trained in Fabric operational beyond analytics/reporting.
 - This is an elaborate challenge that requires switching from Fabric to Azure.
 Documentation has been provided to students so that they can reference some of the actions needed.
 - The goal is for students to understand the difference between Fabric Data Science and Azure ML studio.
 As a secondary objective, students should familiarize themselves with real-time endpoints in Azure ML and on how to send API requests.
 - Coaches can provide guidance if students can't figure out the next step, but they should help students understand the process, not only getting to the end.